rtcharity/resources.eahub.org/content/events/speaker.md

 **Costs of a speaker event**

-* If you are inviting a high-profile speaker and hoping to get a large audience the preparation can take a lot of time.
+* If you are inviting a high-profile speaker and hoping to get a large audience, the preparation can take a lot of time.
 * Groups hosting speakers report that the conversion of speaker event attendees to regular members is often low.
 * Needs to be planned well in advance to accommodate speakers’ schedules and venue bookings.
 * Speakers may require transportation and accommodation expenses if they are coming from out of town.
 You can apply for financial support <a target="_blank" href="http://resources.eahub.org/tips/support">here</a>.